ilyakashtelyan/pmc-docs/docs/source/ppcheck.rst

 .. warning:: If you do not have any actual corrections to request, please **do not send an empty "placeholder" email** to the vendor!
 This includes emails indicating that you are waiting for something from the authors.
 Please only use the 'revisions required' option if you are requesting actual corrections!

-Video: Post-publication check: contacting authos and recording response
+Video: Post-publication check: contacting authors and recording response
 ------------------------------

 .. raw:: html